Perelandric/Golific/README.md

 #####*Descriptor flags*

 The next thing to come are the descriptor flags.
 These flags begin with `--` and are followed by a word and in some cases a `=` with a value.
-Flags must be separated by at least 1 white space, and can optionally be defined on separate lines.
+Flags must be separated by at least 1 white space, and can optionally be defined on separate lines as seen in these *(still incomplete)* examples.

 ``` go
 /*